How to Play Live Dealer Blackjack

-The rise of online casinos more than twenty years ago fueled the creation of countless blackjack variations but many players still preferred the real-life blackjack tables.
-Now, thanks to the many new technologies, blackjack players have access to a much more realistic experience and live dealer games that can be opened instantly from any computer or mobile device.
+The rise of online casinos more than twenty years ago fueled the creation of countless blackjack variations, yet many players still preferred real-life blackjack tables.
+Now, thanks to modern technology, blackjack enthusiasts have access to a much more realistic experience through live dealer games that can be launched instantly from any computer or mobile device.

 Live dealer blackjack remains, at its core, the same game that has been played in brick-and-mortar casinos for decades.
-Playing in a live online casino, however, is much more convenient and affordable than visiting Las Vegas while, at the same time, it provides fans of this classic casino game with privacy, various bonuses, and interesting options and features.
-To play blackjack in a live casino, players need to find a fair, respectable casino and register an account.
+Playing in a live online casino, however, is far more convenient and affordable than traveling to Las Vegas.
+At the same time, it provides fans of this classic casino game with privacy, various bonuses, and engaging options and features.
+To play blackjack in a live casino, players simply need to find a fair, reputable casino and register an account.

 Requirements to Play in Live Dealer Casinos

-Before starting to play live blackjack for real money, players have to find a good, trustworthy online casino that offers a wide range of blackjack titles.
-Most of the large operators have added live casino sections to their online offerings with high-quality content from respected software providers such as NetEnt, Playtech, and Evolution Gaming.
-Their games are fair and licensed, and often, available in several different languages.
+Before you start playing live blackjack for real money, you should find a reputable online casino that offers a wide range of blackjack titles.
+Most major operators have added live casino sections filled with high-quality content from respected software providers such as NetEnt, Playtech, and Evolution Gaming.
+Their games are fair, licensed, and often available in several languages.

 Opening an Account

-Unlike RNG blackjack, live blackjack cannot be opened by unregistered players and there are no demo versions of the games.
-The first step is to create an account at the casino site players have chosen.
-Casino operators require personal information such as name, date of birth, physical address, telephone number, and email address.
-Then, they send the person a confirmation email or a text message to their phone, which activates the user account.
+Unlike RNG blackjack, live blackjack is not available to unregistered players, and there are no demo versions of the games.
+The first step is to create an account at the casino site you have chosen.
+Casino operators will ask for personal information such as name, date of birth, physical address, telephone number, and email address.
+They then send a confirmation email or text message to your phone, which activates your account.

-But that is not all – strict identity verification process is usually required, as well.
-Many operators skip this step during sign-up but in that case, it is a requirement before players make a withdrawal.
-The verification process may take a day or two, or in some instances, up to two weeks.
-Players are required to provide copies of their ID (passport, driving license, etc.), some proof of their physical address (usually, utility bills), and sometimes, a copy of their credit card, as well.
+That is not all – a strict identity-verification process is usually required as well.
+Many operators skip this step during sign-up, but it becomes mandatory before you can make a withdrawal.
+The verification process may take a day or two or, in some instances, up to two weeks.
+Players must provide copies of their ID (passport, driver’s license, etc.), proof of address (usually utility bills), and sometimes a copy of the credit card used.

 Making a Deposit

-Once players select a payment method that would suit their needs, they can transfer funds from their bank account, e-wallet, or another online account to their casino balance.
-The operation can be done from the Banking or Cashier section of the casino, where players specify the amount of their deposit and check for any applicable fees.
+Once players select a suitable payment method, they can transfer funds from their bank account, e-wallet, or another online source into their casino balance.
+This is done in the Banking or Cashier section, where the desired deposit amount is entered and any applicable fees are displayed.
 After the transaction is confirmed, the deposit appears almost instantly in players’ accounts.
-They can now choose a live blackjack table and play for real money.
+They can then pick a live blackjack table and play for real money.

 How Live Blackjack Works

-Live blackjack is not a virtual representation of the traditional game and it does not use RNG (Random Number Generator).
-Instead, it simulates being in a brick-and-mortar casino – an actual dealer deals the cards from a shoe and places them onto seven positions on the table.
-The game is streamed to players’ computers or mobile devices via real-time, continuous video feed.
+Live blackjack is not a virtual recreation of the traditional game, and it does not rely on an RNG (Random Number Generator).
+Instead, it replicates the atmosphere of a brick-and-mortar casino – a real dealer draws cards from a shoe and places them in up to seven positions on the table.
+The action is streamed to players’ computers or mobile devices via a real-time, continuous video feed.

-The streaming may be done from professional studios or dedicated tables in land-based casinos.
-The setting usually resembles that of an elegant casino floor and usually, you can see other game tables in the background, as well as casino staff dealing cards, shuffling decks of cards, etc. Multiple cameras capture the table, the dealer, or the cards themselves, and players can see the action from different angles.
+Streaming can originate from professional studios or from dedicated tables inside land-based casinos.
+The setting typically resembles an elegant casino floor, and you can often see other tables and staff in the background.
+Multiple cameras capture the table, the dealer, and the cards, giving players several viewing angles.

-The dealers are usually professionally trained, while some of the tables are aimed at players from a particular country – you can find German, Spanish, English blackjack, etc. Players can interact with the game – place bets, Hit, Stand, Double or Split via a virtual betting layout that appears on their screen.
-The real game can be digitalized using several types of technology, including optical character recognition, which identifies the specific cards, different sensors, and game control units.
+The dealers are professionally trained, and some tables cater to specific countries – you can find German, Spanish, or English blackjack, for example.
+Players interact with the game by using a virtual betting layout on their screen to place bets or choose Hit, Stand, Double, or Split.
+The physical game is digitalized through technologies such as optical character recognition, various sensors, and game control units.

 Multiple Players

-Just like in land-based casinos, multiple players can sit on a live blackjack table.
-Usually, there are up to 7 seats and players have 15 to 30 seconds to place a bet.
-The table may be full or a single player may be taking part in the game.
-This is one of the greatest improvements from RNG games where you play solo against the software.
+Just like in land-based casinos, multiple players can sit at a live blackjack table.
+Typically, up to seven seats are available, and players have 15 to 30 seconds to place a bet.
+The table may be full, or a single player may be the only one participating.
+This social aspect is a major improvement over RNG games, where you play alone against software.

-Interestingly, some live casinos now offer blackjack tables with unlimited seats.
-Instead of seeing 7 positions on the table, each player bets from the central seat.
-For this to work, however, all players receive the same hand – each of them can decide how to play it, of course.
-There are a few restrictions for Splitting but other than that, the game is significantly faster.
-Playtech’s Unlimited Blackjack is a great example.
+Some live casinos now feature blackjack tables with unlimited seats.
+Instead of seven positions, every player bets from a central seat.
+To make this possible, all players receive the same hand, although each decides independently how to play it.
+There are a few restrictions on splitting, but the game is otherwise much faster.
+Playtech’s Unlimited Blackjack is a good example.

 Gameplay

-Once bets are made, the game starts with the number of players who have placed a wager.
-The dealer deals two cards to everyone, starting from his left, and, depending on the type of blackjack, he may draw one or two cards for himself, as well.
+After bets are placed, the game begins with the players who have wagered.
+The dealer deals two cards to each participant, starting from the dealer’s left, and, depending on the blackjack variant, draws one or two cards for himself.

-The game is played in a traditional fashion – starting from the player’s right, every player chooses what to do with the hand he or she has received.
-Several options appear on the screen – Hit, Stand, Double, or Split.
-Depending on the blackjack variation, Surrender and Insurance may also be available.
-The majority of live blackjack tables also offer different side bets such as Perfect Pairs or 21+3.
+The game follows traditional rules – starting from the player on the dealer’s right, each participant decides how to play the hand.
+Options such as Hit, Stand, Double, or Split appear on the screen.
+Depending on the variation, Surrender and Insurance may also be offered.
+Most live blackjack tables provide side bets like Perfect Pairs or 21+3.

-After players end their turn, the dealer also plays out his hand and the round is resolved – some bets are lost while winning players receive their payouts.
-The dealer does not handle the payments – all winnings are paid automatically and added to the players’ balance.
-Overall, live blackjack is slower than blackjack games in land-based casinos.
-Depending on the software development studio and the number of players, each round lasts from a minute and a half to two minutes.
-Usually, 30 or 40 hands could be played per hour.
+After all players finish their turns, the dealer plays out his hand and the round is settled – losing bets are collected, while winning bets are paid out.
+The dealer does not handle the payments; all winnings are credited automatically to players’ balances.
+Live blackjack is generally slower than its land-based counterpart; depending on the software provider and number of players, each round lasts about one and a half to two minutes, so roughly 30 to 40 hands can be played per hour.

 Dealing Shoes vs. ASMs